top of page

 Health and fitness podcasters having awesome podcast interviews with guests

 Hi, I’m Jamie Kennedy, the executive podcast producer at Brave Moon Podcasts.
-In this episode, I’m excited to share my insights on mastering podcast interviews with guests.
+In this episode, I’m excited to share my insights on mastering guest interviews in health and fitness niche.
 I’ll guide you through the essential steps for researching your guest, crafting impactful questions, and avoiding common mistakes.
 You’ll learn how to set up your interviews for success, make your guests feel comfortable, and ensure your conversations truly resonate with your audience.
 I cover strategies like effective questioning, active listening, and how to keep the discussion engaging.

 Whether you’re a seasoned podcaster or just getting started, my tips are designed to help you elevate your interviewing skills and make every conversation count.